keshavkumarhembram/2-2-digital-stopwatch-clock-timer/README.md

 ## Conclusion

-It's a great project to learn how to hanlde it time from Date object in javascript.
+It's a great project to learn how to handle time from a Date object in javascript.
 You can still refactor the code to make it look nice in javascript code.
-That I will do in next blog where I make stopwatch.
+That I will do in the next blog where I make a stopwatch.

 **If you enjoyed it reading.
 If any changes you want comment.
 Please comment on this blog.**